 How far in advance do you book appointments?

 During your time in the chair, we'll talk about all sorts of ways to care for your scalp and new or existing locks.
-I hugely recommend that you return 2 to 3 and a half months after your new locks have started for your first maintenance session.
+We hugely recommend that you return 2 to 3 and a half months after your new locks have started for your first maintenance session.
 This is where we will use the crochet hook much more, make sure that they are not growing together and teach you a few more techniques in order to maintain a healthy head of hair.
 After this session, you'll see a dramatic difference in the look of your locks and really feel like a dready!
 Then it's up to you how often you would like to come in and get help with maintenance or work on them yourself.
 Some people like to come in once a month and others twice a year.
 The more love you give them, the more they'll give you in return.

 How can I prep my hair before our appointment?